pic

 • Cramping in your hips, thighs, or calves

-• Coldness in your leg or foot
+• Coldness in a leg or foot

 • Non-healing leg or foot sores